harvester/docs/versioned_docs/version-v1.3/advanced/witness.md

 Witness nodes do not store any data, but the [hardware recommendations](https://etcd.io/docs/v3.3/op-guide/hardware/) for etcd nodes must still be considered.
 Using hardware with limited resources significantly affects cluster performance, as described in the article [Slow etcd performance (performance testing and optimization)](https://www.suse.com/support/kb/doc/?id=000020100).

-Harvester v1.3.0 supports clusters with two management nodes and one witness node.
+Harvester v1.3.0 supports clusters with two management nodes and one witness node (and optionally, one or more worker nodes).
 For more information about node roles in Harvester, see [Role Management](../host/host.md#role-management).

 :::info important